Originally published April, 2018 and updated June, 2019

-The General Data Protection Regulation (GDPR) is a new global standard designed to codify and extend the rights of data subjects.
-The GDPR comes into force on May 25, 2018 and will replace the European Data Protection Directive 95/46/EC (DPD) effective now.
+The General Data Protection Regulation (GDPR) is a global standard designed to codify and extend the rights of data subjects.
+It came into force on May 25, 2018, replacing the European Data Protection Directive 95/46/EC (DPD) effective now.
 Fines for GDPR compliance failures can reach 20 million euros or more — substantially more than for violations of other standards, such as HIPAA, SOX and GLBA.

-One of the key reasons that organizations are anxious about the GDPR compliance is its strict data breach notification requirement, specified in Articles 33–34: Organizations have only 72 hours to report a breach to supervisory authorities.
+A key reason that businesses are anxious about this regulation is one of the GDPR breach notification requirements specified in Articles 33–34: Organizations have only 72 hours to report a breach to data protection authorities.

-But don’t panic.
-In this blog post, Netwrix answers the top 5 questions about this requirement to help you get proper processes in place or make sure that you’ve got all the processes you need.
+But there’s no need to panic.
+In this blog post, I answer the top 7 questions about this requirement to help you get proper processes in place or make sure that you’ve got all the processes you need.
 Then I’ll reveal 7 best practices for preparing an effective data breach response plan.
-Last, I’ll review three recent high-profile data breaches and see how proper breach notification was sorely lacking in each.
+Last, I’ll review three recent high-profile data breach cases and see how proper breach notification was sorely lacking in each.

 Frequently asked questions about the GDPR’s data breach notification requirements